Universal Studios Florida

 - World Expo - themed on a modern World Exposition park with The Simpson Ride, Men In Black: Alien Attack and the live stunt show Fear Factor Live

 - Woody Woodpecker’s KidZone - a child friendly zone including E.T.
 Adventure, the Curious George Goes To Town water play area and a children’s coaster, Woody Woodpecker’s Nuthouse Coaster

-- Hollywood - a Hollywood set with a number of restaurants and shops plus the Terminator 2: 3-D Battle Across Time adventure and the live show Universal’s Horror Make-Up Show
+- Hollywood - a Hollywood set with a number of restaurants and shops plus the Terminator 2: 3-D Battle Across Time adventure (now closed) and the live show Universal’s Horror Make-Up Show

 During the day there are opportunities to meet-and-greet characters including Betty Boop and characters from Transformers and The Simpsons.